mahesh-panchal/nf-core_modules_demo/docs/AdaptingNFCoreModules.md

 ## Adapting an nf-core module

-Not all modules can be used as is.
-Some need to be modified for use in a workflow.
+Not all modules can be used as they are.
+While in some cases modifying the `args` parameter in the `module['software']` Map is enough, some need to be modified for use in a workflow.
 A common example is the MultiQC module in which the input declaration is often customised to the workflow.

 nf-core DSL2 workflows store adapted modules to the path `modules/local`.
-A copy of the `functions.nf` file resides here, and the `main.nf` has been renamed to something based on the tool name. e.g. `multiqc_illumina.nf`.
+A copy of the `functions.nf` file needs to be copied here, and the `main.nf` has been renamed to something based on the tool name. e.g. `multiqc_illumina.nf`.